-Tasmania is the perfect roadtrip destination with so much stunning variety to see in such a compact area.
-Whether you’re after snow-capped mountains, white sandy beaches, moss-covered rainforests, historical ruins or bustling markets, you can find it all on the Apple Isle!
+A Tasmania road trip is the perfect way to see the Apple Isle and offers a stunning variety in such a compact area.
+Whether you’re after a Tasmanian holiday with snow-capped mountains, white sandy beaches, moss-covered rainforests, historical ruins or bustling markets, you can find it all on a Tasmania road trip!

-How Long Do I Need For a Tasmanian Roadtrip?
+How Long Do I Need For a Tasmania Road Trip?

 How long do you have?
-You could easily have a nice, relaxed roadtrip over a month.
-Two weeks will let you see all the highlights and even if you only have a week, you could still see a good chunk of Tassie.
+You could easily have a nice, relaxed roadtrip around Tasmania over a month.
+Two weeks will let you see all the highlights and even if you only have a week, you could still see a good chunk of Tasmania.

 East Coast Road Trips in Tasmania